renaudjenny/SwiftClockUI/README.md

 ⚠️ It's very unstable right now.
 I'm currently highly working on it and changing the code.
 Don't use it now!

+This library has been tested
+* ✅💻 macOS Catalina 10.15.3
+* ✅📱 iOS 13.3

 ## Bind a date

 ```swift